Sarpreet-Singh/SeedOfHope/README.md

-# Seef of Hope wesbite
+# Seef of Hope website
 Website created to promote Seed Of Hope a game developed as a University Team Project.